 At baseline, data abstraction from registers on correct use of magnesium sulfate and anti-hypertensive drugs, and provider knowledge and confidence assessments, were done.
-Then the clinical leader co-facilitated a technical update and mentoring included a review of the current evidence and guidelines for the appropriate use of magnesium sulfate and anti-hypertensive therapy in women with PE/E. It also ensured clinical competence in the preparation and administration of magnesium sulfate and anti-hypertensive therapy, and reviewed patient monitoring against the guidelines while providers administered treatment.
+Then the clinical leader co-facilitated a technical update and mentored health providers in their respective facilities.
+This technical update and mentoring included a review of the current evidence and guidelines for the appropriate use of magnesium sulfate and anti-hypertensive therapy in women with PE/E. It also ensured clinical competence in the preparation and administration of magnesium sulfate and anti-hypertensive therapy, and reviewed patient monitoring against the guidelines while providers administered treatment.
 The clinical leaders were also trained on how to implement the active audit and feedback process described below.